A Local’s Two Week Spain Itinerary

 The north is one of my favorite parts of Spain and you could spend weeks exploring only it, but I think the region of the Basque Country provides the best “concentrated dose” of what this area offers.
 Within it, Bilbao and San Sebastian are the obvious places to focus on.

-For more ideas on where to go in Spain, have a look at my guide to Spain’s regions and my article on 16 beautiful places in Spain.
+For more ideas on where to go in Spain, have a look at our Spain travel guide, guide to Spain’s regions and article on 16 beautiful places in Spain.

 How to get around